-Again, the links are trimmed to highlight positive associations, where the link direction captures the preference hierarchy between the two linked products.
-For example, a bi-directional (mutual) link between Toyota Alphard and Mercedes Fujian Viano can be interpreted as the intense competition between the two products (Fig. 7(b)), because both vehicle models attract significant percentages of customers in considerations.
+For example, a bi-directional (mutual) link between Toyota Alphard and Mercedes Fujian Viano can be interpreted as the intense competition between the two products (Figure 7(b)), because both vehicle models attract significant percentages of customers in considerations.
 Nevertheless, Viano gains a slight upper hand in market competition, because the strength of the link in that direction is stronger.

 With a directed network, graph metrics indicating node hierarchy, such as node in-degree, can be computed to reflect customers' aggregated preferences across the population.
 The in-degree of a node computes the number of incoming links pointed to that node.
 A node with a high in-degree value implies the corresponding vehicle is very likely to be considered with other vehicles and is also more preferred in customer choice (purchase) decisions.
 For example, Audi FAW Q5 and Ford Kuga are popular vehicles in choice, which are ranked high in both degree centrality and in-degree hierarchy.
-In contrast, Volvo V40 and Ford Edge have been frequently considered (high degree centrality in undirected network), but fall behind in customers' final choices (low in-degree hierarchy).
+In contrast, Volvo V40 and Ford Edge have been frequently considered (high-degree centrality in undirected network), but fall behind in customers' final choices (low in-degree hierarchy).

 Our illustrative example shows that descriptive network analysis may serve as a useful tool for designers to determine product positioning and product priorities in the phase of design planning.
-Centrality, community, and hierarchy allow designers to uncover the root-causes of the differences in vehicle sales under a specific market.
-These efforts may reveal issues that a design team could work on, e.g., product recognition (low centrality rank), coverage and diversity of product lines (products not appearing in certain communities), product competence (several vehicles in the same community), and product configuration (low hierarchy rank), etc.
+Centrality, community, and hierarchy allow designers to uncover the root causes of the differences in vehicle sales under a specific market.
+These efforts may reveal issues that a design team could work on, e.g., product recognition (low centrality rank), coverage and diversity of product lines (products not appearing in certain communities), product competence (several vehicles in the same community), and product configuration (low hierarchy rank).